willcohen/wasmts/README.md

 ### CoordinateSequence and CoordinateSequenceFilter

-Access and modify geometry coordinates via the JTS CoordinateSequenceFilter pattern:
+Access and modify geometry coordinates via the JTS CoordinateSequenceFilter pattern.
+Only CoordinateSequenceFilter is currently exposed; CoordinateFilter, GeometryFilter, and GeometryComponentFilter are not yet available.

 ```javascript
 // Create a polygon